MohiTheFish/mohithefish/README.md

 ## Learn about me

 This webpage is a personal website/blog about some of the stuff I have accomplished.
 Look forward to it.

+## Enjoy!

+I didn't really wanna do the blog.
+I'm developing some classic party games so stay tuned.